 Angkor was the capital city of Khmer Empire, which flourished from about the 9th to 15th centuries.
 The temples of Angkor were built when Khmer civilization was at the top of its extraordinary creativity.
 Unparalleled in South-East Asia area, Angkor rates among the foremost architectural wonders of the world and is truly magnificent.
 Angkor with its ancient temples turns into one of Cambodia’s popular traveler attractions.
 Among many destinations, do you know where the good place around to Angkor is on your holidays?
 You can visit Indochina tours Cambodia to get more information.

-Angkor Thom was the last and most enduring capital city of the Khmer empire.
+It was the last and most enduring capital city of the Khmer empire.
 Its fortified city was built by Angkor’s the greatest king, Jayavarman VII, who ruled Angkor in the period from 1181 to 1201.
 The city has five monumental gates, only one each in the north, west and south walls and two in the east wall.
 In the centre of the walled enclosure are the city’s most important monuments, comprising of the Bayon, the Baphuon, the Royal Enclosure…

 The Bayon is also a good place around to Angkor for you to travel as the most popular of Angkor’s many monuments such as Angkor Wat, Angkor Thom,… It’s a good place of stooped corridors, precipitous flights of stairs, and in particular a collection of 54 gothic towers decorated with over 200 coldly smiling, huge faces of Avalokiteshvara.
 Bayon was built by Jayavarman VII.
 The temple stands in the centre of Angkor Thom.
 With its 54 towers and 216 faces of Avalokiteshvara.
 The temple looks best just after sunrise or at the end of the afternoon when the sun shines on the faces, so you should arrange your time suitably to have a good sightseeing.

 The temple of Ta Prohm together with Angkor Wat and the Bayon are considerd as good ones of the most popular attractions around to Angkor.
-Nonetheless, unlike the other monuments of Angkor, it is swallowed by the jungle and looks very much the way most of the monuments of Angkor appeared when European explorers first stumbled upon them.
-Still covered by the jungle, this place is exactly as it was found initially, that is the reason why Ta Prohm is also called as a “Jungle Temple”.
+Nonetheless, unlike the other monuments of Angkor, it is swallowed by the jungle.
+It looks very much the way most of the monuments of Angkor appeared when European explorers first stumbled upon them.
+Still covered by the jungle, this place is exactly as it was found initially; that is the reason why Ta Prohm is also called as a “Jungle Temple”.
 Coming to Ta Prohm, it’s easy for you to imagine how the whole complex looked when it was re-discovered in the 19th-century.
 When traveling to this temple, you probably must feel you are in the adventure of Indiana Jones, a really surreal experience.

-Elephant Terrace is a part of the walled city of Angkor Thom built in the late 12th century by Jayavarman VII.
+It is a part of the walled city of Angkor Thom built in the late 12th century by Jayavarman VII.
 Elephant Terrace is a historical and King‘s attractions place in the ancient time to watch the full view of elephant collision.
 There are numerous elephants carving and mahout on the wall.
 Many lions decorate this enormous path as well.
 There are five staircases, three in the center and one at each end.
 The staircase in the middle is very importance, you can view the entire area and with beautiful capture.
 Elephant Terrace was used as a giant viewing stand during public ceremonies, royal ceremonies, and so on.

 You can read more: